hummy123/hummy123.github.io/_posts/2025-07-09-Tile-Merging-Quad-Trees.md

 For image compression, we keep dividing until every pixel in this specific quadrant has the same colour.

-- If we are doing lossy compression, we have some level of tolerance for how different the colours in pixels can be.
+- If we are doing lossy compression, we have some level of tolerance for how different the pixels in a quadrant can be.
 If the quadrant does not exceed this limit, we replace all of the different colours in the quadrant with just one colour.

 The diagram below highlights this.